lammps/lammps/doc/src/pg_library.rst

 Executing LAMMPS commands
 =========================

 Once a LAMMPS instance is created, there are multiple ways to "drive" a simulation.
 In most cases it is easiest to process single or multiple LAMMPS commands like in an input file.
 This can be done through reading a file or passing single commands or lists of commands or blocks of commands with the following functions.

-Via these functions, the calling code can read or generate a series of LAMMPS commands one or multiple at a time and pass it through the library interface to setup a problem and then run it in stages.
+Via these functions, the calling code can have the LAMMPS instance act on a series of :doc:`input file commands <Commands_all>` that are either read from a file or passed as strings.
+This for, for example, allow interface to setup a problem from a template file and then run it in stages while performing other operations in between or concurrently.
 The caller can interleave the command function calls with operations it performs, calls to extract information from or set information within LAMMPS, or calls to another code's library.

 The :ref:`lammps_file() <lammps_file>` function passes the filename of an input script.
 The :ref:`lammps_command() <lammps_command>` function